LNdr28/Anomaly_Det_VLM/README.md

 For testing the model on individual images, use the `test.py` script:

 ```
-python -m source.test --img /path/to/your/image.jpg
+python -m source.test --img /path/to/your/image --model_id model_id --adapter /path/to/adapter/
 ```

-By default, the script uses the Qwen2.5-VL-3B-Instruct model with a predefined adapter.
-You can modify the script to use different models or adapters.
+By default, the script uses the meta-llama/Llama-3.2-11B-Vision-Instruct model without an adapter.

 ## Project Structure